Lawmakers move ahead with police reforms

 "What was supposed to be a reasonable and thoughtful process to establish sensible police reforms is now a runaway train that must be stopped," he said.

-Baker will have 10 days to approve or veto the legislation once it lands on his desk.
+Baker has 10 days to approve or veto the legislation now that it has landed on his desk.

 He wouldn’t say Tuesday if he would sign the measure.